MattB859/MS3-Book-Hub/README.md

         1. When entering the website, users are instantly greeted with a clean and easy to read navigation bar to go to the page of their choice.

-        2. On the navigation bar is a link that allows visitors to create an account by registering their details.
+        2. On the navigation bar is a registration link that allows visitors to create an account by registering their details.

-        3. Frequent users can sign in to accsess their profile and leave reviews.
+        3. Frequent users can sign in to accsess their profile and leave reviews on all the latest books.

         4. For mobile and tablet view there is a hamburger icon which will collapses once clicked on to display the navbar menu.